BruhSauce42/YhatzeeGame/README.md

 # YhatzeeGame
-I am recreating the classic game Yhatzee in
+I am recreating the classic game Yhatzee in Java